 It is necessary that public health, health providers, schools and those working with young people and families, community workers, and communities work together to maximise opportunities to prevent and identify alcohol/drug use among children, young people and families, and offer more wrap-around support to prevent rapid escalation of problems associated with substance use.

-It is recognised that more work needs to be done around increasing local awareness and understanding of alcohol and drug related harm, providing age appropriate and accurate advice and harm reduction information to children and young people, and commissioning universal, targeted and specialist substance misuse services that meet the needs of children and young people, especially of groups at risk.
+It is recognised that more work needs to be done around increasing local awareness and understanding of alcohol and drug related harm, providing age appropriate and accurate advice and harm reduction information to children and young people, and commissioning universal, targeted and specialist substance treatment services that meet the needs of children and young people, especially of groups at risk.

 Further information is available in the Hull Alcohol and Drugs Partnership Strategy.